csforge/design-patterns/README.md

 - **Command**

 	Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+- **Adapter**

+	Convert the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+- **Facade**

+	Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+- **Template Method**

+	Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ###SOLID Design Principles:###